Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 Plan Type Monthly Cost (Avg) Annual Cost (Avg) Best For

-Service Call Fees: Every plan charges a fee per service visit, typically $75 to $150, with many providers clustering around $100.
+Service Call Fees: Every plan charges a fee per service visit, typically $75 to $150, with an industry average around $108.45 per service call in 2026.
 Choosing a higher service fee usually lowers your monthly premium, so factor this trade-off into your total cost calculation.

 Pincher's Pro Tip

 Pay annually instead of monthly to save money.
-Most providers charge a monthly handling fee (First American adds about $2/month for monthly billing).
+Most providers charge a small handling fee for monthly billing (First American adds about $2/month).
 Paying upfront for a 12-month contract can save you $50 to $100 or more per year on the same plan.

 For a deeper look at all the cost variables, including how home size and ZIP code affect pricing, see our home warranty cost guide.